fnalways/terminus-docs/docs/developer/develop/submit/index.md

 ### 2. Submit an application
 The submission of the application needs to be completed through a **Pull Request**.
 Here's how:
-- Fork the official [application repository of Olares Market](https://github.com/beclab/apps) and add your application's **TAC** in your forked repository.
+- Fork the official [application repository of Olares Market](https://github.com/beclab/apps) and add your application's chart in your forked repository.
 - Create a `Draft PR` pointing to `beclab/apps:main`.
 - Please edit your PR title and text according to the template.
     - **PR Title** must in this format: [PR Type][FolderName][version]Title Content